-In fact in the 1800s some countries adopted a silver standard like for example India.
+In fact, in the 1800s some countries adopted a silver standard, such as India.
 Other countries adopted a gold standard.
 The countries that adopted the gold standard did far better than the countries that adopted silver.
 This is because the harder currency always wins the hard money race.

 Consequences of Easy Money

 Easy money requires little effort to obtain or create.
-In today’s society central banks just print money.
-Like how Ben Bernanke, Fed Chair between 2006-2014 explains in this short 22 second video clip:
+In today’s society, central banks just print money.
+Ben Bernanke, Fed Chair between 2006-2014, explains in this short 22-second video clip:

 Easy money sounds great, but it has a lot of negative consequences.
 Some economists say that easy money has its benefits.
 Firstly because easy money can stimulate a weak economy.
 This in turn will help investment and spending.

 This is true in the short term.
-Things will be better than if central bankers had not intervened because it decreases the impact of a downturn.
+Things will be better than they could have been if central bankers had not intervened because it decreases the impact of a downturn.